-Laguna Hills, CA – Oct.
-31, 2019 – The recall of certain 2014 – 2019 Ram 1500 trucks, including some 1500 Classic Pickup vehicles, was announced by Chrysler earlier this month.
+Laguna Hills, CA – October 31, 2019 – The recall of certain 2014 – 2019 Ram 1500 trucks, including some 1500 Classic Pickup vehicles, was announced by Chrysler earlier this month.

 The safety recall report filed with the National Highway Traffic Safety Administration explains that the issue involves the EGR coolers on vehicles listed for the recall.
 The defect leaves the coolers susceptible to thermal fatigue.

 “An EGR cooler with an internal crack will introduce pre-heated, vaporized coolant to the EGR system while the engine is running … potentially resulting in combustion within the intake manifold, which may lead to a vehicle fire.”

 More than 100,000 vehicles are involved in the recall, all of which are expected to contain the defect.
 Chrysler utilized engine assembly plant records and other information to determine which vehicles were built with the “suspect” EGR coolers.

-Timeline of Events
+Timeline of events

 The first signs of the defect came in May 2019, when an investigation was opened into engine compartment fires in Ram 1500 3.0L Eco Diesel trucks, according to the chronology report provided by Chrysler.

-The decision to conduct a vehicle recall was made on Oct.
-17, after Chrysler had identified more than 60 field reports potentially related to EGR cooler failure.
+The decision to conduct a vehicle recall was made on October 17, after Chrysler had identified more than 60 field reports potentially related to EGR cooler failure.